A Note on Quantum-Secure PRPs: Pseudorandom Permutations

-Finally, if $\Domain=\LargeD$, we only require security to hold for $o$ that are also lower-bounded by a polynomial.
-If $\Domain=\AnyD$, we allow for arbitrary polynomially-bounded $o$ (so $o$ could be, for example, logarithmic in this case).
+Here, $P$ is chosen at random from the set of all permutations on $\{0,1\}^o$.
+If $(\Comp,\Query)=(\CComp,\CQuery)$, $\adv$ is restricted to being an efficient classical algorithm making classical queries to $P,P^{-1}$.
+If $\Comp=\QComp$, then $\adv$ is allowed to be a quantum algorithm.
+In this case, if $\Query=\CQuery$, $\adv$, despite being quantum, is still required to make classical queries.
+If $\Query=\QQuery$, $\adv$ is allowed to make quantum queries to $P,P^{-1}$. \item Finally, if $\Domain=\LargeD$, we only require security to hold for $o$ that are upper- and lower-bounded by a polynomial.
+If $\Domain=\AnyD$, we allow for arbitrary polynomially-upper-bounded $o$ (so $o$ could be, for example, logarithmic in this case).
 Note that a PRP for domain $\{0,1\}^o$ does not give a PRP for domain $\{0,1\}^{o'}$ for $o'<o$ by fixing bits, since $\PRP_o$ is not guaranteed to be a permutation on $\{0,1\}^{o'}$.
-Therefore, we make a distinction between PRPs that only work for sufficiently large domains ($\LargeD$), and those that remain secure for both large and small domains $(\AnyD)$.

-We will often abuse notation when $o$ is clear from context and write $\PRP$ to denote $\PRP_{o}$. \end{definition}
+Therefore, we make a distinction between PRPs that only work for sufficiently large domains ($\LargeD$), and those that remain secure for both large and small domains $(\AnyD)$. \end{itemize} We will often abuse notation when $o$ is clear from context and write $\PRP$ to denote $\PRP_{o}$. \end{definition}